 - Pork and rice cheesy skillet would be delicious.

-There are so many ways to use leftover pork chops, the possibilities are endless.
+There are so many ways to use leftover pork chops, the possibilities are endless for making simple dinners.
 For more pork recipes, check these out:

 - 4 pork chops

 - 1/2 c cotija cheese

 - Rub salt and taco seasoning mix on pork chops and place in a pan.
 Set aside for one hour.